Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements

 \subsubsection{Results and Discussion}

-Displayed in Figure~\ref{fig:longpath-both} for both the randomly sampled ASes from CAIDA and for the self-prepended University AS, we present a rigorously evaluated upper bound on the max path length of the Internet of \textbf{251}.
-This path was propagated to over 99\% of the Internet when including customer cones of AS's forwarding the path.
+Displayed in Figure~\ref{fig:longpath-both} for both the randomly sampled ASes from CAIDA and for the self-prepended university AS, we present a rigorously evaluated upper bound on the max path length of the Internet of \textbf{251}.
+This path propagated to over 99\% of the Internet when including customer cones of AS's forwarding the path.
 This included highly connected ASes such as Level 3 and Cogent.
-Figure~\ref{fig:longpath-both} also matches an operator's intuition that as paths grow longer, they are less accepted throughout the Internet, though still roughly 75\% of BGP collectors observed the longest path lengths detected.
+Figure~\ref{fig:longpath-both} matches an operator's intuition that as paths grow longer, they are less accepted throughout the Internet, though still roughly 75\% of BGP collectors observed the longest path lengths detected.

-With this information, systems such as Nyx~\cite{RAC} now have an upper bound on which to base the amount of poisoned ASes used at any given time.
-Since Smith et al. did not limit the poisons, our reproduction of Nyx earlier incorporates this poison limit, finding less success overall when actively steering return paths.
-For systems that infer previously unknown Internet topology relationships, the maximum length of 251 poisoned ASes serves as a constraint on path steering algorithms.
-When attempting to route around many localized failures, as Katz-Bassett et al.~\cite{KatzBassett:2012gd} did between Amazon AWS instances in LIFEGUARD, this maximum length limits the amount of path steering in practice that can be achieved.
-We also see implications for RAD~\cite{RAD} and other decoy routing adversaries: the more poisons possible, the harder a defense mechanism such as Waterfall and others~\cite{Nasr:2017fy,Bocovich:2018wu,Nasr:2016tp} must work to place decoy routers.
+With this information, systems such as Nyx~\cite{RAC} now have an upper bound for the amount of poisoned ASes usable for path lining, which was estimated with passive, not active, measurements in Tran \& Kang et al.'s re-routing feasibility study~\cite{tran2019feasibility}.
+Since Smith et al. did not limit the poisons, our reproduction of Nyx earlier incorporates this poison limit, finding less success overall when steering return paths.
+When re-routing around localized failures, as Katz-Bassett et al.~\cite{KatzBassett:2012gd} did between Amazon AWS instances in LIFEGUARD, this maximum length limits the amount of path steering in practice that can be achieved.
+There are implications for RAD~\cite{RAD} and other decoy routing adversaries as well: the more poisons possible, the harder Waterfall~\cite{Nasr:2017fy,Bocovich:2018wu,Nasr:2016tp} must work to place decoys.